 This Mickey Mouse 1st birthday cake was decorated for a sweet customer of mine.
-She is a close friend of my sister and was among my first few customers when I first started cake decorating.
-Most of the cakes she ordered from me were for her children and the reason I particularly enjoy decorating for her is that is really appreciates my work and that really makes me going.
+She is a close friend of my sister.
+She was also among my first customers when I first started cake decorating.
+Most of the cakes she ordered from me were for her children.
+The reason I particularly enjoy decorating for her is that is really appreciates my work.
+And that really makes me going.

 Mickey Mouse 1st Birthday Cake

 The design of the 1st birthday cake was as provided by the customer.
 When I traced back on the internet, I found it to be originating from www.lilmisscakes.com.
 So the credit definitely goes to Lil’ Miss Cakes.

 In decorating this Mickey Mouse 1st birthday cake, I made slight tweaks to the design, especially the birthday boy’s name.
 I did not have the Mickey Mouse font cutters that were used for the birthday boy’s name in the original design.
 So proposed to use one of my existing ones to which my customer happily agreed.

 How to Make Mickey Mouse 1st Birthday Cake

 These were the main supplies used for this 1st birthday cake:

 - Cake – This was a two tier cake, measuring 6 inches and 9 inches in diameter.
 Each tier were 4 inches in high and were baked using my butter pound cake recipe.

 - Buttercream – I used buttercream to fill the cake, as well as to crumb coat it.